CodeBennn/poi/README.md

 # poi
- Library package for a webpack
+poi.js is a package of Webpack